qiuqiangkong/dcase2019_task5/README.md

 DCASE2019 Task5 Urban Sound Tagging is a task to predict tags of audio recordings recorded from urban acoustic sensors.
 The task includes a fine-grained classification of 23 sound classes and a coarse-grained classification 8 sound classes.
 More description of this task can be found in http://dcase.community/challenge2019/task-urban-sound-tagging.

 ## DATASET
 The dataset can be downloaded from http://dcase.community/challenge2019/task-urban-sound-tagging.
-Each audio recording is monophonic, 10-second in length, and with a sample rate of 44.1 kHz.
+All audio recordings are approximately 10-second, single-channel and with a sample rate of 44.1 kHz.
 The statistic of the data is shown below:

 |      | Train | Validate | Evaluation |
 |:----:|:-----:|:--------:|:----------:|